From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

 Why we focus on Ascophyllum nodosum

-Ascophyllum nodosum is the species most frequently studied in canine oral health research and appears in several veterinary-recommended oral care products.
-Trials report improvements in plaque and calculus indices and breath odour markers in dogs given measured amounts of this kelp over weeks to months.
+Ascophyllum nodosum is the species most frequently studied in canine oral health research.
+It appears in several veterinary oral care products and has been evaluated for its role in supporting plaque, calculus and breath odour outcomes in dogs.

-Gawor J. et al. (2018) evaluated edible treats containing Ascophyllum nodosum in a double-blind, randomised, placebo-controlled design.
-Dogs receiving kelp showed significantly lower plaque index, calculus index and volatile sulphur compounds after 90 days compared with placebo.
-Frontiers in Veterinary Science (DOI)
+Gawor J. et al. evaluated edible treats containing Ascophyllum nodosum in a double-blind, randomised, placebo-controlled study.
+Dogs receiving the kelp-containing product showed significantly lower plaque index, calculus index and volatile sulphur compounds after 90 days compared with placebo.
+Frontiers in Veterinary Science

-Skrzyński G. et al. (2021) found that powdered A. nodosum supplementation altered dogs’ saliva metabolome after professional cleaning, suggesting biochemical changes that may underpin oral health outcomes.
-Frontiers in Veterinary Science (DOI)
+Skrzyński G. et al. found that powdered Ascophyllum nodosum supplementation altered the saliva metabolome of dogs after professional cleaning, suggesting biochemical changes that may help explain oral health outcomes.
+Frontiers in Veterinary Science

 Clinical review of evidence

-Volkova M. et al. (2023) reviewed clinical evidence on A. nodosum supporting oral health (dogs & cats), summarising reductions in plaque, calculus and halitosis across product formats, with powdered kelp showing strong preventive action.
+Volkova M. et al. reviewed clinical evidence on Ascophyllum nodosum for supporting oral health in dogs and cats, summarising outcomes related to plaque, calculus and halitosis across product formats.
 PubMed

 Earlier clinical evaluations